raspberrypilearning/astronaut-reaction-times/en/step_5.md

 --- /task ---

 --- task ---
-Then you can tell the player how long it took them to press the timer.
-Use `join`{:class="block3operators"} blocks report the number or seconds it took them.
+Then, tell the player how long it took them to press the space bar.
+Use `join`{:class="block3operators"} blocks to report the number of seconds it took them.

 --- hints --- --- hint ---
-You want the astronaut to say something like "Your reaction time was 4 seconds".
+The astronaut should say something like "Your reaction time was 4 seconds".
-You will need to use a `say`{:class="block3looks"} block, two `join`{:class="block3operators"} blocks and the `timer`{:class="block3sensing"} block
+Use a `say`{:class="block3looks"} block, two `join`{:class="block3operators"} blocks, and the `timer`{:class="block3sensing"} block.
 --- /hint --- --- hint ---
-Here are all the block you need
+Here are all the blocks that you need:

 ```blocks3
 say []